shivannis/xandr-docs-public/xandr-docs/articles/invest/adapting-display-strategies-to-mobile-buying.md

 ---
-title: Adapting Display Strategies to Mobile Buying
+title: Microsoft Invest - Adapting Display Strategies to Mobile Buying
 description: Understand how the technical limitations of mobile buying affects your overall strategy and what you can do to adapt.
 ---

-# Adapting display strategies to mobile buying
+# Microsoft Invest - Adapting display strategies to mobile buying

 This article aims to help buyers who are already familiar with display buying and would like to start to [Buy Mobile Inventory via RTB](buy-mobile-inventory-via-rtb.md).The goal of this article is to help buyers understand how the [Technical Limitations of Mobile Buying](technical-limitations-of-mobile-buying.md) can affect their overall strategy, and what they can do to adapt.